Bastaklis1/Presettingway/README.md

 ## Status

-Working prototype, tested by hand across multiple sessions, not yet reviewed or tested by anyone besides the author.
+(Not) Working prototype, tested by hand across multiple sessions, not yet reviewed or tested by anyone besides the author.

 Probably as complete as it's going to get.